 5.3 LearnerLab shall follow its standard backup procedures for the Service, which includes the back-up of Client Content.

 6.2 The parties acknowledge that for the purposes of the Data Protection Legislation, the Client is the data controller and LearnerLab is the data processor (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation).
-The Service Order sets out the scope, nature and purpose of processing by LearnerLab, the duration of the processing and the types of personal data (as defined in the Data Protection Legislation, Personal Data) and categories of Data Subject.
+The Client and LearnerLab may enter into a separate data processing agreement that sets out the scope, nature and purpose of processing by LearnerLab, the duration of the processing and the types of personal data (as defined in the Data Protection Legislation, Personal Data) and categories of Data Subject.

 6.4.2 ensure that it has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures (those measures may include, where appropriate, pseudonymising and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of its systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organisational measures adopted by it);